-The data collected is used for planning, management and monitoring of Wyndham CEC's services and program activities and includes staff, students and clients of Wyndham CEC as well as other organisations Wyndham CEC interacts with.
+The data collected is used for planning, management and monitoring of Wyndham CEC's services and program activities and includes staff, students and clients of Wyndham CEC as well as other organisations Wyndham CEC interacts with including Julia Gillard Community College (JGCC).
 Personal information will only be used or disclosed for the primary purpose for which it was collected for example, to meet funding and performance reporting obligations.